-Patent Illustrations refer to the representation of complex inventions or ideas on paper for better understanding of them.
+Patent Illustrations refer to the representation of complex inventions or ideas on paper for a better understanding of them.
 Accordingly, patent illustration requirements are set by the U.S Patent and Trademark Office (USPTO) for these representations.
-Patent illustrations include drawings, photographs, flowcharts, bar-graphs etc.
+Patent illustrations include drawings, photographs, flowcharts, bar graphs, etc.

 What all are the patent illustration requirements as per the USPTO?